openscilabs/isda/docs/manual.md

 Introduction
 ------------

-**MISDA** (Maximal Independent Structural Dimensionality Analysis) is a graph-theoretic framework designed for dimensionality reduction in **Multi-Objective Problems (MOPs)**.
-It facilitates the optimization process by removing redundant objectives while preserving the problem's core conflict structure.
+**Maximal Independent Structural Dimensionality Analysis (MISDA)** constitutes a graph-theoretic framework designed for dimensionality reduction in **Multi-Objective Problems (MOPs)**.
+Its primary objective is to rationalize the optimization search space by eliminating redundant objectives while strictly preserving the underlying conflict structure of the Pareto frontier.

-MISDA identifies the **Maximal Independent Set (MIS)** of objectives within a data-driven dependency network.
-Unlike projection-based methods like PCA — which transform attributes into abstract components — MISDA analyzes the structural topology of the correlation graph to extract the largest possible subset of *original* features that are mutually independent.
-By mathematically maximizing this independent set, the algorithm recovers the problem's intrinsic dimensionality while ensuring that no redundant information is retained.
+Fundamentally, MISDA operates by identifying the **Maximal Independent Set (MIS)** within an empirically derived objective dependency network.
+In contrast to projection-based techniques such as Principal Component Analysis (PCA)—which map attributes onto an abstract latent space—MISDA analyzes the topological properties of the correlation graph to isolate the largest subset of *original* decision variables that exhibit mutual statistical independence.
+Through the maximization of this independent set, the algorithm effectively recovers the intrinsic dimensionality of the problem, ensuring the retention of non-redundant information without semantic loss.

-This method was developed as part of research into **Multi-Objective Evolutionary Algorithms (MOEAs)**, where reducing the number of objectives (Many-Objective Optimization) is critical for search efficiency and visualization.

-**Essential Bibliography:**
-*   Monaco, F. J. (2025). *Maximal Independent Structural Dimensionality Analysis*.
-*   Deb, K., & Saxena, D. K. (2005).
-On finding pareto-optimal solutions through dimensionality reduction for certain large-dimensional multi-objective optimization problems. *KanGAL Report*.

-MISDA
+MISDA Workflow
 -----

 MISDA operates on the theoretical premise that the *essential* dimensionality of an MOP corresponds to the size of the largest set of conflicting (or independent) objectives.
 The framework proceeds in rigorous formal steps: